x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/conditional-mail-routing.md

 4. For **\*Do the following...**, choose **Redirect the message to...** and then specify **the following connector**.
 The **select connector** box appears.
 Choose the Outbound connector you created previously.

-You can choose additional properties for the rule, such as the test mode and when to activate the rule.
+You can choose more properties for the rule, such as the test mode and when to activate the rule.

 5. To save the connector, click **Save**.